espsrc/reproducibility-course/session1/T1.2/README.md

 Branches allow you to develop features, fix bugs, or experiment with new ideas in a contained area of your repository isolated from the original repository.

-In this exercise, two branches will be created, one for development and one for testing.
+In this exercise, two branches will be created, one for `development` and one for `testing`.
 Let's say that the development branch will be the one that will include the new features and the test branch will be exclusively for testing new things.

-We go back to our repository created in exercise 1.
-From there we create two branches.
-To do this, create a new branch from the next option on the main screen of your repository and name it "development".
+We go back to you repository created in exercise 1 (remember you named it: `reproducibility-csic-with-git`).
+From there we've to create two branches.

+To do this, create a new branch from the next option on the main screen of your repository and name it **"development"**.

 ![exercise example 3](./media/exercise3.1.png)

-Again we do the same and create another new branch called "test".
+Again, we do the same and create another new branch called **"test"**.

 ![exercise example 3](./media/exercise3.2.png)